 The entire church and cemetery site was redeveloped into the shopping center and associated parking lot, but the potential for human remains, funerary artifacts and related significant archaeological resources exists.
+Any development at the site of the former Mount Zion M.E.
+Church and Cemetery will need to comply with all applicable state and county ordinances regarding burial sites.

-The combined sites provide an opportunity for a catalyst redevelopment project for the Montgomery Hills Commercial District.
+The combined sites provide an opportunity for a catalyst redevelopment project for the Montgomery Hills commercial district.